 The board identifies new candidates in one of two ways, contingent on whether the vacancy is for a local government elected official or a provincially appointed director.
 These are:

 - In the case of a local government elected official vacancy, the relevant regional advisory committee will forward a nomination to the board of directors.

 - In the case of a vacancy for a provincially appointed position, the BC Board Resourcing and Development Office will recommend candidates for appointment by way of website advertising and selection protocol.
 The Northern Development Initiative Trust board may also encourage candidates to apply through the Board Resourcing and Development Office.

 The chair of the Northern Development Initiative Trust board is responsible for the leadership of the overall board and ensuring its effectiveness on all aspects of policy governance.
 The chair also focuses on effective communication with the public through representation of Northern Development and of board decisions regarding project funding.

 The board is provided with ongoing education by way of invited presentations at board meetings on topics of governance, strategic development, policy backgrounding, and refinement of mandate and vision.

-The board maintains its working relationship with the Ministry of Jobs, Tourism and Skills Training through meeting with the Minister, executive staff and regional staff.
+The board maintains its working relationship with the Ministry of Jobs, Trade and Technology through meeting with the Minister, executive staff and regional staff.
 Working relationships with other federal and provincial government ministries are also maintained.